 Maintaining your Flame-Resistant garments is essential to protect any employee that may come into contact with heat, flame or molten liquids.
 Although such garments are high quality and fit for purpose, unfortunately they do not last forever and will require repair or replacement from time to time.

 It is important to select your garments carefully as not all flame-resistant clothing has inherent properties, meaning the Flame-Resistant treatment on the fabric would need to be re-applied after every wash.
 The Strata Protection range of clothing is inherent meaning the flame-resistant properties of the fabrics are active for the life time of the garment.

 Repairing a Flame-Resistant garment must be done properly to maintain the integrity of the item and protect the wearer.
 Small patches of non-flame-resistant materials added to ‘patch’ holes or tears present a risk of burns, therefore, to ensure they are repaired correctly they should either be professionally repaired or a replacement provided as soon as they are noticed to protect employees.

 Failure to maintain the garment won’t just place your employees at risk of burns, but you’ll also find yourselves on the wrong side of the law should you neglect to provide the appropriate flame-resistant PPE.
 Therefore, it is always best practice to have a good stock of flame-resistant garments to hand in case of any damages.

-Learn more about caring for your Arc Rated clothing and take a look at our Arc and Flame Retardant Clothing for you and your team here.
+Learn more about caring for your Arc Rated clothing and take a look at our Arc Flash and Flame Retardant Clothing for you and your team here.